anonymoussubmission9/anonymous-submission/README.md

 # FSE-paper

-This is the public repository for FSE Submission #379: "Towards Better Graph Neural Neural Network-based Fault Localization Through Enhanced Code Representation".
+This is the public repository for FSE Submission.

 There are two folders, `DepGraph` and `DepGraphCodeChange`.
 Both of the tecnhniques are included in these folders.